tl0x/Cornos/README.md

 4. Jarfile will be in build/libs, ccl-(version).jar

 ## Prebuilds

-The prebuild jarfile can be found in build/libs.
+The prebuilt jarfile can be found in build/libs.

 After you obtained the jarfile, put it into your mods folder in your fabric installation for any minecraft version.
 Fabric API is needed.

 # Commands

-Prefix: `}`
+Prefix: `}` (Configurable)

 `}help` in chat for commands and modules.

 `}help modules` in chat for modules, `}help commands` for commands.

 # Features (GUI)

-Block Position highlighter
-No Fire overlay
+- No Fire overlay
-Autotool
+- Autotool
-ClickGui
+- ClickGui
-Antihunger
+- Antihunger
-Autorespawn
+- Autorespawn
-NoPumpkin overlay
+- No Pumpkin overlay
-Client configuration (prefix, enable or disable custom prefix/homescreen) Nuker
+- Client configuration (prefix, enable or disable custom prefix/homescreen)
+- Nuker
-Massbreak
+- Massbreak
-Buildlimit (adds 1 extra layer to build limit) Midairplace
+- Buildlimit (allows you to place blocks below you (or at build limit))
+- Midairplace
-Xray
+- Xray
-Flight
+- Flight
-Nofall
+- Nofall
-Moongravity
+- Moongravity
-Jesus
+- Jesus
-Suicide
+- Suicide
-Servercrasher
+- Servercrasher
-Antioffhandcrash
+- Antioffhandcrash
+- And more

 # Features (Commands)

-Toggle (t), toggles a module on or off
+- Toggle (t), toggles a module on or off
-Config
+- Config
-Help
+- Help
-Dupe
+- Dupe
-Crash
+- Crash
-Keybind
+- Keybind
-Clip
+- Clip
+- And more